simonec73/QRiskTree/README.md

 Please watch this video to get a quick introduction to QRiskTree Editor.
 [![Welcome to QRiskTree Editor!](https://img.youtube.com/vi/u9vN_SIq5KY/maxresdefault.jpg)](https://youtu.be/u9vN_SIq5KY)

+## What are the improvements to QRiskTree Editor?

+QRiskTree Editor has already had a few versions.
+Here are the key improvements for the most important releases, from the latest to the first.

+- **0.3.0**: Intelligent Caching
+  - Major performance improvement.
+The "Big Model" reference model is now about 15 times faster.
+  - Improved consistency of the results.
+- **0.2.0**: Parallel Execution
+  - Added support for parallel execution.
+  - Corrected the optimal ranges shown by the tool.
+- **0.1.1**: Fixed minor bugs.
+- **0.1.0**: First public version.

 ## Can I customize QRiskTree for my purposes?